 From the time I discovered Queen in 1974, you could set your watch by their annual itinerary.
 Like the larger part of their contemporaries, Queen would release an album and follow it with a multi-city (or possibly multi-country) tour.
 When I first saw Queen live, in support of their 1976 effort A Day at the Races, admission tickets, purchased from the Ticketron service at neighborhood sporting goods store, banished us to the upper level of the Philadelphia Civic Center.

 The following year, Queen toured in support of their seventh release Jazz and, just like clockwork, the announced Philadelphia date was the approximate anniversary of the previous years’ show.
 Rather than relying on someone else’s efforts to secure tickets, I decided to take matters into my own hands.
 I knew that Queen did not command the same level of popularity among my peer group as other bands, so the competition for excellent seats would be minimal.
-Since the majority of local fans would patronize the local Ticketron outlet, it would be to my advantage to “sleep out” at the Spectrum.
-I proposed the plan to David Schwartz, a fellow Queen fan and the only one of my friends with his own car.
-He was in.
-He’d pick me up Friday evening at 11 PM and we’d sleep in his car in the Spectrum’s parking lot to wake up first in line Saturday morning and nab seats within spitting distance of Freddie Mercury (actually better than that sounds!)
+Since the majority of local fans would patronize the local Ticketron outlet (the closest one located in the Gold Medal Sporting Goods store near George Washington high school), it would be to my advantage to “sleep out” at the Spectrum.
+I proposed the plan to Danny Silverberg,* a fellow Queen fan and the only one of my friends with his own car.
+He was all in.
+He’d pick me up Friday evening at 11 PM and we’d sleep in his car in the Spectrum’s parking lot to wake up first in line Saturday morning and nab seats within spitting distance of Freddie Mercury (that was actually better than it sounds!)

 The lot was packed with cars and vans and campers.
 It was alive with dancing and music and the unmistakable reek of patchouli.
 A group of people possessed by a sort-of tribal energy swayed and twirled around a raging bonfire at one end of the lot.
 Another cluster of folks congregated beside a brightly painted former delivery truck where several inhabitants were dishing out translucent shreds of cabbage wrapped in tortillas in exchange for a few coins.
 Still another collective had formed an impromptu jam session, some strumming out-of-tune guitars while others slapped their bare thighs and chests in percussive accompaniment.
 Every vehicle was plastered with stickers displaying skeletons and roses, lightning bolts and colorful bears.
 Several shirtless individuals wandered aimlessly in circles.
 Others slept under the landscaped trees that dotted the parking area.